-The Bureau engages with stakeholders to ensure its work is informed, collaborative and accurate.
-Prior to the release of each report, the Bureau informs key stakeholders about the findings and estimated dates of release of the reports.
+BHI engages with stakeholders to ensure its work is informed, collaborative and accurate.
+Prior to the release of each report, BHI informs key stakeholders about the findings and estimated dates of release of the reports.

-The community, including stakeholders, can readily access public information relating to the Bureau's performance reports and activities including research on its website www.bhi.nsw.gov.au
+The community, including stakeholders, can readily access public information relating to BHI's performance reports and activities including research on its website www.bhi.nsw.gov.au

-Stakeholder activity in 2012-13 included:
+Stakeholder activity in 2013-14 included:

-- Reports the Bureau receives comments from peer reviewers and data custodians, and incorporates feedback that it deems useful to improving relevance, accuracy, comparability and interpretability of its reports. - Committees the Bureau invites participation from Local Health Districts, the NSW Ministry of Health, Pillars and research institutions on its Strategic Advisory Committees and Implementation Advisory Committees.
-These groups are set up as needed to consult and support the Bureau's reports and work plans.
-The Bureau also contributes expert advice to other organisations.
+- Reports BHI receives feedback from peer reviewers and data custodians on draft reports.
+BHI incorporates the feedback that it deems useful to improve the relevance, accuracy, comparability and interpretability of its reports. - Committees BHI invites participation from international experts, Local Health Districts, the NSW Ministry of Health, Pillars and research institutions on a number of Advisory Committees.
+These groups are set up as needed to consult and support BHI's reports and work plans.
+BHI also contributes expert advice to other organisations. - Working collaboratively BHI is working collaboratively with other Pillars (Cancer Institute NSW and Agency for Clinical Innovation) and organisations (Kolling Institute) on a range of projects

-- Workshops the Bureau held two workshops to understand the information needs and priorities of stakeholders regarding the NSW Patient Survey Program.

-The first workshop was attended by 70 healthcare professionals, clinicians, healthcare managers, consumers and health research institutes.
-This was followed by a workshop held specifically for consumers.

-- Presentations and conferences -

-the Bureau's staff, in particular

-the Chief Executive, presented

-to a wide variety of audiences

-in the healthcare sector, attending

-conferences, meetings and visits

-to Local Health Districts.

-- Online and media the Bureau ensures that all information is made publicly available.
-All reports and supporting material is available on the Bureau's website.
-Interviews are proactively sought in print, radio and TV media to assist informing the community about the Bureau's findings.
+- Seminars BHI launched its Challenging Ideas Seminar Series in 2014, which provides expert insight into different topics and highlights best practice. - Presentations and conferences BHI's staff, in particular the Chief Executive, presented to a wide variety of audiences in the healthcare sector, attending conferences, meetings and visiting hospitals and Local Health Districts. - Visits from international experts International visitors during the year included experts and academics from organisations and universities in the United Kingdom, Canada, the United States and the Netherlands.
+This provided a great opportunity to exchange knowledge, look at international best practice and hear about strategies being used in different jurisdictions. - Online and media BHI ensures that all information is made publicly available.
+All reports and supporting material is available on BHI's website.
+Interviews and editorial coverage are proactively sought in print, radio and TV media to assist informing the community about BHI's findings.

-In 2012-13 the Bureau commenced a Stakeholder Analysis and Engagement Framework to further develop its relationships.
+In 2013-14 BHI commenced a Stakeholder Analysis and Engagement Framework to further develop its relationships.